CapTen101/VLC-docs/userguide/playback.rst

 To play a chapter:

-Select Open Folder from the Media menu.
+1. Select **Open Folder** from the Media menu.
-Locate the folder in which the video files are present.
+2. Locate the folder in which the video files are present.
-Select a video file and click OK.
-The file is played in the VLC media player.
+3. Select a video file and click **OK** and the file will be played in the VLC media player.
-Select Chapter in the Playback menu to view the list of chapters.
+4. Select *Chapter* in the **Playback** menu to view the list of chapters.
 Select a chapter of your choice.
 Then selected chapter is played.

-**********
-Navigation
-**********

-In VLC, you can navigate to different titles and their corresponding chapters.
-You can also customise a DVD by selecting options such as subtitle, angle and so on.

-To customize a title, select the required option from DVD Menu in the Navigation menu.
-To view a title, select a Title under Navigation in the Playback menu.
-The selected title is played.
-To view a chapter in a title, select Title.
-When you select a title, the chapters in a title are listed.
-Select a chapter.
-Refer to #Title and #Chapter sections for more details.

 *******
 Program
 *******

-This option is enabled only if streams of format DVB and TS are played.
+This option is enabled only if streams of format DVB (Digital Video Broadcasting) and TS are played.
 Choose the program to select by giving its Service ID.
 Only use this option if you want to read a multi-program stream (like DVB streams for example).
 FIXME: Description needs to be improved

 ****************
 Specify the time